Sazid60/Advance-Types-Of-Typescript/Readme.md

 - Type alias can be use for both primitive and non-primitive
 - But Interface can be used for for object only means non-primitive

-- So For All Primitive we will use type alias and for all non-primitive we will use interface as well as type
+- So For All Primitive we will use type alias and for all non-primitive we will use interface

 ```ts
 //   difference between type And interface